Mirador connects the best financial reporting technology to the wealthiest of clients, with Okta as the identity foundation

 Okta Universal Directory makes it easy for Mirador staff to administer accounts, as well.
 With a consolidated view of customers, “they can look at user statistics, see who hasn’t logged in, see who hasn’t finished the enrollment process, and react to that.”

-That consolidation and visibility also strengthens the company’s security position.
+That consolidation and visibility also strengthen the company’s security position.
 If someone leaves, “ideally, you want to go through all the underlying systems to make sure all the identities are turned off there—but you can just deactivate a user within Universal Directory, and you’ve limited your exposure,” he says.

 Replicating a successful identity model